thebigfilecom/thebigfile-com-dev/style-guide.md

 - Bullet point lists that are used to list and define terms should bold the term(s) being defined.
     - **Term**: definition of the term.
-- Terms that are important for the reader to understand, such as a term found in the ICP glossary, should be bolded for emphasis.
+- Terms that are important for the reader to understand, such as a term found in the BIG glossary, should be bolded for emphasis.
 - When describing steps for a user to follow in a guide or tutorial, if the user is expected to interact with a button or GUI interface, the button's name should be bolded and follow the capitalization format found on the GUI.
     - Example: Click on the **Save** button.

 ## Italic text
-Italic text is not used within the ICP developer documentation.
+Italic text is not used within the BIG developer documentation.
 Bold text should be used to emphasis terms or phrases that are important.

 ## Hints
-The ICP developer documentation uses two forms of hints provided by the Docusaurus framework:
+The BIG developer documentation uses two forms of hints provided by the Docusaurus framework:
 - **Info**: the info hint is used to provide important information that the reader should be prompted to read.
 This hint can be used to provide additional context, resources, or add important notes that the reader should be aware of before continuing.
 - **Caution**: the caution hint is used to provide a warning to readers about the consequences of certain steps or actions as indicated in the guide, doc, or tutorial.